 The author of this letter identifies himself only as "the elder."
-However, the content of 2 John is similar to the content in John's gospel.
+However, the content of 2 John is similar to the content in John's gospel and also to the content in 1 John and 3 John.
 This suggests that the apostle John wrote this letter, and he would have done so near the end of his life.
-To whom was the Book of 2 John written?
+To whom was the book of 2 John written?
 The author addresses this letter to someone he calls "the chosen lady" and to "her children" (1:1).
-Although this could refer to a specific woman and her children, that interpretation is unlikely.
+Although this could refer to a specific woman and her children, that interpretation is very unlikely.
 More probably, this is a figurative way to refer to a specific congregation and its members.
-This interpretation is supported by the way that John refers to the congregation with him as "the children of your chosen sister" in verse 13.
-This would be a readily understandable metaphor, since the word for "church" in Greek is a feminine noun.
-(See: Metaphor (p.55)) What is the book of 2 John about?
+See the discussion in Part 3, below.
+John knew some members of this congregation or at least was told about them (1:4) and he wanted to give them instruction and encouragement.
+What is the book of 2 John about?

 It appears that John addressed this letter to a specific congregation of believers.
-John's purpose in writing this letter to them was to warn his audience about false teachers.
+John's purposes in writing this letter to them was to encourage them in their faith and to warn them about false teachers.
 John did not want believers helping or giving money to false teachers.
 He probably intended this message to be passed on to all believers in general.
 How should the title of this book be translated?
 Translators may choose to call this book by its traditional title, "2 John" or "Second John."
 Or they may choose a different title, such as "The Second Letter from John" or "The Second Letter John Wrote."
-(See: How to Translate Names (p.43)) Part 2: Important Religious and Cultural Concepts What is hospitality?
+(See: How to Translate Names (p.52)) Part 2: Important Religious and Cultural Concepts What is hospitality?